Bishopric of Cammin: Establishment and early history

 When Emperor Frederick I Barbarossa deposed Henry the Lion in 1180 he granted Pomerania under Bogislaw I the status of an Imperial duchy, but from 1185 it was a Danish fief until the 1227 Battle of Bornhöved.
 In 1248, the Cammin bishops and the Pomeranian dukes had interchanged the terrae Stargard and Kolberg, leaving the bishops in charge of the latter.
 In the following, the bishops extended their secular reign which soon comprised the Kolberg (now Kołobrzeg), Köslin (also Cöslin, now Koszalin) and Bublitz (now Bobolice) areas.
 When in 1276 they became the sovereign of the town of Kolberg also, they moved their residence there.
-Bishop Hermann von Gleichen founded the towns of Köslin (Koszalin) in 1266 and Massow (Maszewo) in 1278.
+Bishop Hermann von Gleichen granted town rights to Köslin (Koszalin) in 1266 and Massow (Maszewo) in 1278.
 The administration of the episcopal secular state was done from Köslin.

+In the early 13th century, the Słupsk and Sławno lands passed to the Archdiocese of Gniezno, only to return to the Diocese of Kamień in 1317.

+Prince-Bishopric

-The bishops at multiple occasions tried to exclude their secular reign from ducal overlordship by applying for Imperial immediacy (Reichsunmittelbarkeit).
+The bishops at multiple occasions tried to exclude their secular reign from ducal overlordship by applying for Imperial immediacy.
 The Pomeranian dukes successfully forestalled these ambitions, and immediacy was granted only temporarily in 1345.
-The addition of profane territory would be the basis for later turning the status of the diocese into a prince-bishopric.
+The addition of secular territory would be the basis for later turning the status of the diocese into a prince-bishopric.
 The episcopal territory of secular reign remained a subfief of ducal Pomerania, and did not become an immediately imperial fief.

 The Protestant Reformation reached Pomerania in the early 16th century, mostly starting from the cities, and Lutheranism was made the Duchy of Pomerania's religion in 1534 by the diet of Treptow upo Rega (Trzebiatów).
 The Pomeranian reformator Johannes Bugenhagen, appointed bishop of Cammin by 1544, did not assume the office, the cathedral chapter elected instead Bartholomaeus Swawe, the former chancellor of Duke Barnim XI of Pomerania-Stettin, who promptly renounced Cammin's imperial immediacy.
 From 1556 on the Griffin dukes held also the office of a titular bishop ruling in Cammin's secular territory.
 In 1650 the last bishop Ernst Bogislaw von Croÿ resigned and the diocese was secularised.
 With Farther Pomerania it fell to Brandenburg-Prussia forming its Province of Pomerania.